ai4os/ai4-cookiecutter-adv/README.md

 │   ├── features           <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
 │   │
-│   ├── models             <- Scripts to train models and make predictions │   │   └── api.py         <- Main script for the integration with DEEP API
-│   │
-│   ├── tests              <- Scripts to perfrom code testing
-│   │
 │   └── visualization      <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 │
-└── tox.ini                <- tox file with settings for running tox; see tox.testrun.org
+├── tests                  <- Scripts to perform code testing └── tox.ini                <- tox file with settings for running tox; see tox.testrun.org

 DEEP-OC-<your_project>